 The goal is to change your response to what you can’t control.
-To grow so strong on the inside that nothing on the outside can affect your inner wellness without your conscious permission.
+To grow stronger on the inside so less on the outside can affect your inner wellness without your conscious permission.

-There’s a saying in Tibetan philosophy, “Tragedy should be used as a source of strength.”
-My grandmother always repeated this line to me when I was growing up.
-Every time I dealt with some kind of unexpected struggle, she would graciously remind me that it was helping me grow, so long as I was willing to open my mind to it.
-Over the years I have learned just how right she was, and how relevant her wisdom is for all of us right now.
+There’s an old saying, “Struggle can be used as a source of strength.”
+My grandmother always repeated that line to me when I was growing up.
+Every time I dealt with some kind of unexpected challenge, she would graciously remind me that it was helping me grow, so long as I was willing to open my mind to it.
+Over the years I have learned just how right she was, and how relevant her wisdom is for all of us.

-In the game of life, we all receive a unique set of unexpected limitations and variables in the field of play.
-The question is: How will you respond to the hand you’ve been dealt?
-You can either focus on the lack thereof or empower yourself to play the game sensibly and resourcefully, making the very best of every outcome as it arises, even when it’s heartbreaking and hard to accept.
+Truth be told, in the game of life we all receive a unique set of unexpected limitations and variables in the field of play.
+The question is: How will you think about and respond to the hands you’ve been dealt?
+You can either focus on the lack thereof, or empower yourself to play the game sensibly and resourcefully, making the very best of each outcome as it arises, even when it’s hard to accept.

 You might be surprised by how often you subconsciously resist life.

 If you evaluate your body and posture right now, I bet you can find some kind of tension.
 For me it’s often in my neck, but sometimes it’s in my back and shoulders.

 Where does this tension we feel come from?
 We’re resisting something — perhaps we’re annoyed by someone, frustrated at life, overwhelmed by all our obligations, or just bored.
 And our mental resistance creates a tension in our bodies and weakness in our lives.
 Therefore, Angel and I often recommend this simple strategy to our course students who are struggling to relieve themselves of their resistance and tension: